Whimsy Stick

 Standard exercise burns physical energy without resolving neurological activation.
 A 90-minute walk uses up the legs but does not finish the predatory sequence.
 The dog returns home physically tired and neurologically still wired, and that is the state most owners describe when they say their dog is hyper after exercise.

-Hyper dogs evolved from predators.
-The brain runs on a five-part motor pattern: stalk, chase, catch, possess, release.
+In fact, hyper dogs evolved from predators.
+Specifically, the brain runs on a five-part motor pattern: stalk, chase, capture, win, release.
 That sequence has a built-in resolution point at the end where cortisol drops and the system downshifts.
-Walks activate parts of the sequence (the stalk and the scan), but they never complete it.
+However, walks activate parts of the sequence (the stalk and the scan), but they never complete it.
 The dog ends every walk in the middle of an unfinished arousal loop.
-You can repeat this for years and it will not produce calm.
-Per AKC guidance on canine energy management, structured engagement that addresses the underlying drive consistently outperforms volume-based exercise for high-arousal dogs.
+Still, you can repeat this for years and it will not produce calm.
+Per AKC guidance on calming a hyper dog, structured engagement that addresses the underlying drive consistently outperforms volume-based exercise.
+ASPCA behavior guidance echoes the point: mental engagement and impulse work matter more than miles.

 What more exercise actually builds